Our Vision and Values

 Our Administration Team

-Jo Taylor is our House Operations Manager, who ensures our house teams function smoothly and efficiently.
-Her many responsibilities include liaison with the House Team Leaders, resident welfare, Health and Safety, staff training and house maintenance.
+Our Community Manager, Jo Taylor, ensures our house teams function smoothly and efficiently.
+Their many responsibilities include liaison with the House Team Leaders, resident welfare, Health and Safety, staff training and house maintenance.

-Mike Brent is our interim Finance Manager, assisted by Sarah Brown.
-They manage the financial affairs of Abbeyfield Southern Oaks for both our supported living and extra care development project.
+Mandy Coe is our Finance Manager and manages the financial affairs of Abbeyfield Southern Oaks for both our supported living and extra care development project.
 She is assisted by Hermione Dawson.

 News and Updates